robertjankowski/ph-recognition/README.md

 **TODO**

-1. to speed up store in cache models
+1. store in cache models (speed up)
 2. resizing images

 ***
 ### From where I got datasets ?

 I downloaded images of ph-scale from [here](https://www.shutterstock.com/search/ph+scale) then I croped into small pictures so for example the 0 ph value correspond to _0.jpg_.

 ***
 ### jupyter notebooks